Director: Elizabeth Lo

 London Film Festival 2020 review

-In showing us a world and a way of life that runs parallel to our own, Elizabeth Lo’s Stray resonates as a multifaceted piece of socio-political commentary nestled within an immersive and endearing work of cinematic escapism.
+In showing us a world and a way of life that runs parallel to our own, Elizabeth Lo’s Stray resonates as both a multifaceted piece of socio-political commentary and an immersive, endearing work of cinematic escapism.